guardian/service-catalogue/packages/cloudquery/README.md

 - A Snyk token

 ## Setup
-1. Check [cloudquery.yaml](./dev-config/cloudquery.yaml) for the AWS profiles needed to run cloudquery (in the AWS section of the config)
-2. Get AWS credentials from Janus
+1. Get developer playground credentials from Janus
-3. In the project root, run the following, and follow the resulting instructions:
+2. In the project root, run the following, and follow the resulting instructions:

 ```sh
 ./packages/cloudquery/script/setup